Blog

 • Healthcare: Patient reimbursements and HSA distributions

-• Energy & Utilities: Rebate programs and overpayment refunds
+• Energy and utilities: Rebate programs and overpayment refunds

 • Telecom: Promotional credits and service refunds

-• Government & Nonprofits: Benefit distributions and program incentives
+• Government and nonprofits: Benefit distributions and program incentives

-For organizations across all of these sectors, payouts aren't occasional.
-They're operational.
-And at scale, even small friction in the payout process compounds quickly — into support tickets, disputes, dissatisfied customers, and eroded trust.
+For organizations across all of these sectors, payouts are operational.
+And at scale, even small friction compounds fast, into support tickets, disputes, dissatisfied customers, and eroded trust.

 Consider what happens when a payout process isn't working well.